Equivariant Degenerations of Plane Curve Orbits: Known orbit classes of special quartic curves

-In this section, we record Kazarian's formulas for counting curves with $A_6, D_6$ and $E_6$ singularities.
-It is known that in the space of quartic curves, the set of curves with such singularities form three respective $8$-dimensional orbits (\Cref{oneorbit}).
+Our intention in the section is to get a few critical orbit classes $\p_{C}$ of curves in our hands without using degeneration.
+We use Kazarian's formulas for counting curves with $A_6, D_6$ and $E_6$ singularities.
+It is known that in the space of quartic curves, the set of curves with such singularities form three respective full (i.e. $8$-) dimensional orbits (\Cref{oneorbit}).
 Kazarian's formulas then directly yield the equivariant orbit classes of these three orbits (\Cref{A6E6orbit}).
-We also record the computation for the equivariant class of unions of four lines.
+We also record the computation of $\p_{Q}$ where $Q \subset \P \on{Sym}^{4}V^{\vee}$ is a complete quadrilateral, i.e. the union of four general lines.